autokitteh/samples/README.md

 configuration of a project:

 - Project name
-- Code and resource file(s)
 - autokitteh connection(s)
-- Execution environments (e.g. test/prod, geographical regions, availability
-  zones)
-- Triggers (asyncrhnous events from connections, mapped to entry-point functions)
+- Triggers (asyncrhnous events from connections, with optional filtering, mapped to entry-point functions)

 ### Source Code Files